TheOdinProject/curriculum/dir/databases/index.md

 ---
 # Databases and SQL

-## This section is collecting resources right now

 ## Intro

 You've already taken a brief dip into databases as part of the [Web Development 101]({{site.url}}/dir/web_development_basics/web_programming_basics/database_basics.html) section, hopefully learning why we use databases and some basics about how they are structured.
 In this section, we'll dive a bit deeper into relational databases and SQL in particular.